gusye1234/nano-graphrag/readme.md

-😭 [GraphRAG](https://arxiv.org/pdf/2404.16130) is good and powerful, but the official [implementation](https://github.com/microsoft/graphrag/tree/main) is difficult to read or hack.
+😭 [GraphRAG](https://arxiv.org/pdf/2404.16130) is good and powerful, but the official [implementation](https://github.com/microsoft/graphrag/tree/main) is difficult/painful to read or hack.

 😊 This project provides a simple GraphRAG implementation with minimal(ish?) dependencies.

 🎁 `nano-graphrag` is about 700 lines of code, excluding `tests` and prompts.

 👌 Small yet scalable.
 Fully asynchronous.
-You can switch any component you want, nothing is fixed!
+You can switch any component you want!

 ## TODO before publishing

-- [ ] Index
+- [x] Index
   - [x] Chunking
   - [x] Entity extraction
   - [x] Entity summary
   - [x] Compute communities
-  - [ ] Entities Embedding
+  - [x] Entities Embedding
-  - [ ] Community Report
+  - [x] Community Report
 - [ ] Query
   - [ ] Global
   - [ ] Local